-This copycat Raising Cane’s Sauce recipe, from the famous restaurant chain, is the perfect combination of spicy, creamy, peppery, and sweet.
+This copycat Raising Cane’s Sauce recipe, from the famous restaurant chain, is the perfect combination of tangy, spicy, creamy, peppery, and sweet.
 Made with simple condiment ingredients, this addicting dipping sauce packs a HUGE flavor.

 Every once in a while, a fast-food restaurant has a sauce that is unforgettable, and Raising Cane’s is one of those places with their awesome Cane's Sauce.